Luck can be the deciding factor in success, even if it only plays a tiny role

 Luck’s role can be bigger or smaller depending on the activity.
 The more skill-based an activity is, the less of a role it plays.

-In The Success Equation this is illustrated using the luck-skill continuum.
+In The Success Equation (Amazon link)this is illustrated using the luck-skill continuum.
 The continuum categorises activities from those based totally on luck on the left to those based totally on skill to the right, with many activities falling somewhere in the middle.

 Using the continuum above you can see just how much of a role luck plays in certain activities.
 For example, luck plays a larger role in baseball versus basketball and tennis where there are plenty of scoring opportunities in a game.
 Roulette is totally luck based while running is completely skill-based.